Micheliliuv87/micheliliuv87.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Currently fine-tuning a small size LLM to mimic myself in how I speak.
-(Check back in one or two months)
+(Come back in one or two months)

 ---

 #### What will it look like:

 <ul>
-    <li>Ask "me" anything about story</li>
+    <li>Ask "me" anything about my stories</li>
-    <li>You can expect that for some prompts you enter, the responses will be what I could actually say</li>
+    <li>You can expect that for some prompts that you enter, the responses will be what I could actually say</li>
-    <li>Humorous</li>
+    <li>Will be humorous</li>
-    <li>Probabbly won't make up too much stuff...</li>
+    <li>Probabbly won't make up too much stuff about me...</li>
 </ul>

 ---